This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

 - Educating seniors in their homes about chronic disease management and helping to connect them to the appropriate local supports.

 In Quebec, Bill 15 attacked defined benefit pensions for firefighters, police officers, police administrative staff and municipal employees.
 The bill came into effect in late 2014, and has cut pension benefits, forced members to pay half the pension deficit, capped contributions and legislated the negotiating framework.
-All affected unions are challenging this law as unconstitutional.
+All affected unions challenged this law as unconstitutional.
+Following the challenge to Bill 15, the Superior Court of Quebec declared that sections 16 and 17 of the law relating to the suspension of indexation for retirees were unconstitutional, while rejecting the other demands CUPE brought forward.
+CUPE Quebec filed its appeal against the Superior Court decision in August of 2020.
+The arbitration process set up in Bill 15 does not alleviate the obstacles to the right to collective bargaining contained in the bill, a right recognized by the Quebec and Canadian Charters of Rights and Freedoms.

 Attacks on bargaining

 After Bill 15 passed in Quebec, the government continued to attack the rights of workers by launching Bill 110 in June 2016.
-This legislation, passed by the Quebec National Assembly in late 2016, affects the municipal and land transport sector including police, firefighters, 911 emergency dispatchers and administrative support workers.
+This legislation, passed by the Quebec National Assembly in late 2016, affects the municipal and land transport sector including police, firefighters, 9-1-1 emergency dispatchers and administrative support workers.
 Bill 110 is similar to a draft bill that the government of New Brunswick tabled in early 2016, but subsequently withdrew.
 It changes the negotiating framework to favour employers and allows the government to more easily legislate working conditions.
 Affected workers have the support of other workers because of concerns that it will be applied more broadly if it is successfully implemented.
+CUPE is currently challenging Bill 110 in court.

 Allies and success stories